Last updated 31st March, 2025

 Individual costs of Rodent Control - Total Cost: £100

-Labour costs are usually included in the overall price, and how long it takes depends on what type of pest you have.
+Labour costs are usually included in pest control price quotes, and how long a job takes depends on what type of pest you have.

 Type | Duration |